 (9) When the CDJFS receives notice from OhioMHAS that the RSS living arrangement or provider's license or certification has been renewed, the RSS payment may be made retroactive to the effective date of the RSS living arrangement's or provider's recertification, as long as all other RSS eligibility factors are met.

 (H) OhioMHAS responsibilities.
 OhioMHAS shall:

-(d) A "residential care facility" that is licensed by the department of health under Chapter 3721. of the Revised Code;
+(a) A "residential care facility" that is licensed by the department of health under Chapter 3721. of the Revised Code and approved by OhioMHAS;

 (4) Participate in state hearings resulting from non-financial RSS eligibility criteria decisions.

 (5) Provide non-financial verifications as described in paragraphs (G) and (H) of this rule to the CDJFS in order for the CDJFS to determine RSS financial eligibility for the individual.

 (6) Inform the CDJFS of any change in the individual or couple's RSS non-financial eligibility criteria, or RSS placement.